ptrab/spectrify/README.md

 It is written to generate broadened spectra from calculated excitation energies and oscillator strengths like the Gaussian whitepaper http://www.gaussian.com/g_whitepap/tn_uvvisplot.htm and the cited paper (DOI: 10.1002/chir.20733) suggests.

+The current output is only a matplotlib/pyplot spectrum that is saved if wished.
-The output will have five columns, `icm eV  nm  eps f`, which represent inverse cm (cm**-1), electron volt, nanometer, molar attenuation coefficient ε and oscillator strength “unit”.
-The standard output is to `spectrum.dat`.
+<s>The output will have five columns, `icm eV  nm  eps f`, which represent inverse cm (cm**-1), electron volt, nanometer,
+molar attenuation coefficient ε and oscillator strength “unit”.
+The standard output is to `spectrum.dat`.</s>